Our Care Home

 The Moorings Residential Care Home is registered as a home for elderly people with dementia and is situated in the small village of Earsham, on the Norfolk / Suffolk border, approximately one mile from the market town of Bungay.
 Located in an idyllic setting, next to the church on the north bank of the River Waveney and set in six acres, this regency house offers a beautiful country home for the retired and those in need of care.

-Building upon our ground-breaking facility at Manor Lodge, which was opened in October ‘12 by Care Minister, Norman Lamb, we again listened to the foremost leaders in the field of caring for those with dementia before commissioning this state-of-the-art 22-bed addition to the existing Moorings building, which is also undergoing extensive refurbishment.
+Building upon our ground-breaking facility at Manor Lodge, which was opened in October ‘12 by Care Minister, Norman Lamb, we again listened to the foremost leaders in the field of caring for those with dementia before commissioning this state-of-the-art 22-bed addition to the existing Moorings building, which is also undergoing an extensive refurbishment.

-Calling once more upon the skills of award-winning architect, Tom Ground, who specialises in residential buildings for those with dementia, and in consultation with our highly experienced staff and the ultimate ‘experts’ – our residents and their families – the new facility offers:
+Calling once more upon the skills of the award-winning architect, Tom Ground, who specialises in creating residential buildings for those with dementia, and in consultation with our highly experienced staff and the ultimate ‘experts’ – our residents and their families – the new facility offers:

 - A simple, airy layout with wide hallways – designed to inspire residents’ confidence and familiarity with their surroundings